Undergraduate Search Results Page

 This program prepares EMS providers for leadership roles as initial supervisors, mid-level managers and administrators, encompassing emergency preparedness, incident management, deployment, disaster response, special operations, injury prevention and homeland security.

-Part of GW’s Department of Geography in the Columbian College of Arts and Sciences, the environmental studies program offers coursework related to sustainability.
-It includes a variety of offerings in the social sciences, physical and life sciences and the humanities.
-The program serves as initial preparation toward analyzing broad-based environmental and development policy, both domestically and internationally.
+Part of GW’s Department of Geography in the Columbian College of Arts and Sciences, the environmental studies program offers coursework related to sustainability with an emphasis on the science of the environment.
+It includes a variety of offerings in the social sciences, physical and life sciences, and the humanities.
+The program serves as preparation for analyzing broad-based environmental and development policy, both domestically and internationally.

 GW’s program offers outstanding educational and professional opportunities.
 We prepare undergraduates to become skilled in the basic exercise and/or nutritional sciences in order for them to practice these skills in a laboratory-, clinic-, school-, or community-based environment.